ChenAsraf64/ChuckBot/README.md

 ## Running the Bot
-After the configuration file is set up, you can run the bot using the following command:
+After the configuration file is set up, run your virtual environment (usually `evviorment_name`\Scripts\activate) and then you can run the bot using the following command:
 `python chuckbot.py`

 To interact with your bot on Telegram: